nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Saving the data

 Your data is automatically saved after any executed commands.
-But to be safe, we will suggest to always exit the application by the `exit` command o prevent any corruption of the file.
+But to be safe, we will suggest to always exit the application by the `exit` command to prevent any corruption of the file.

 ### Editing the data file